A fluxonium qubit-based hybrid electromechanical system: Hamiltonian of the Hybrid System

 Note that since the displacement $\hat{x}(t)$ of the resonator is time-dependent, it is convenient to place the external flux term in the qudratic term, while $\Phi_e$ can be kept in the cosine term.
 When $\hat{\Phi}_m(t)$ is added to the cosine term in Eq.~(1), a time derivative of $\hat{\Phi}_m(t)$ appears in the Hamiltonian.
 This can be eliminated by imposing an irrotational constraint on the flux variable.
 This is equivalent to adding the time-dependent flux term in the quadratic potential, rather than in the cosine potential (the last term in Eq.~(1))\cite{Xinyuan_You_2019}.
 Expanding Eq. \ref{Fluxonium-mech1}, it is straightforward to obtain,

 Here, $\hat{b}^\dagger$ and $\hat{b}$ are the creation and annihilation operators for the mechanical mode of frequency $\omega_m$.
-The single-photon transverse coupling strength between the fluxonium and the resonator is given by $g_{\Phi}/2\pi = (E_L/h)(Blx_0/\phi_0)$, where $x_0 = \sqrt{\hbar/(2m\omega_m)}$ is the quantum zero-point displacement of the resonator.
-For a typical resonator of $l=40\mu$m, $m=0.75$~pg, $\omega_m/2\pi=6$~MHz, and for an applied field of $B = B_0$~mT and $E_L/h=0.2$~GHz, the coupling strength is $g_{\Phi}/2\pi=1049.8\times B_0$~Hz, where $B_0$ is the strength of the applied magnetic field in mT.
+The single-photon transverse coupling strength between the fluxonium and the resonator is given by $g_{\Phi}/2\pi = (E_L/h)(B_{||}lx_0/\phi_0)$, where $x_0 = \sqrt{\hbar/(2m\omega_m)}$ is the quantum zero-point displacement of the resonator.
+For a typical resonator of $(l\times w\times t)= (40~\mu\text{m} \times 200~\text{nm} \times 28~\text{nm} )$, $m=0.75$~pg, $\omega_m/2\pi=6$~MHz, and for an applied field of $B_{||} = B_0$~mT and $E_L/h=0.2$~GHz, the coupling strength is $g_{\Phi}/2\pi=1049.8\times B_0$~Hz, where $B_0$ is the strength of the applied magnetic field in mT.
 We also note that the interaction also shifts the mechanical mode frequency by an amount $\hbar^2g_{\Phi}^2/(2E_Lm\,\omega_m x_0^2)$, which is much smaller than the resonator frequency.
 Therefore, we have neglected this shift in Eq.~\ref{Fluxonium-mech2}.
 The first three terms in Eq.~\eqref{Fluxonium-mech2} represent the bare fluxonium Hamiltonian.
 The fluxonium energy spectrum for $\Phi_{e}$ ranging from 0 to $\Phi_{o}$ is shown in Fig.~\ref{fig:fig1}(b).
 The parameters are chosen to realize a heavy fluxonium regime, using large shunting capacitors.
 As seen in the spectrum, the energy levels are highly anharmonic.
 Therefore, we can select any two levels at a given flux point and treat them as an effective two-level system.
-Consider, for instance, the two-level subspace formed by the ground state \(|g\rangle\) and excited state \(|e\rangle\) at the flux point \(\Phi_e = 0.5\phi_0\).
+Consider, for instance, the two-level subspace formed by the ground state \(|g\rangle\) and excited state \(|e\rangle\) at the flux point \(\Phi_e = 0.5\Phi_0\).
 At the half-flux point, the depths of the double-well potential are equal.
 This results in an equal wavefunction distribution across the two wells.
 Both the wavefunctions of the states \( \ket{g} \) and \( \ket{e} \) have equal amplitudes on both sides of the well; in other words, the wavefunction is not localized in one particular well.
-Since the two states have different parity of the wavefunction, the transverse coupling matrix element becomes large, allowing transitions between the \( \ket{g} \) and \( \ket{e} \) states in both wells.
-In contrast, away from the half-flux point, the ground- and excited-state wavefunctions are mostly localized within a single well.
-As a result, the transverse coupling matrix element between them is very weak.
-The strong coupling at (or very close) the half-flux point is further reflected in the symmetry of their wavefunctions: \(|g\rangle\) has even function, while \(|e\rangle\) is odd.
-Consequently, single-photon transitions between the two states are allowed due to the parity selection rule.
-By identifying these two states as the logical states of a heavy-fluxonium qubit, its interaction with the mechanical mode can be captured in the Hamiltonian,
+At this sweet spot, the fluxonium Hamiltonian is invariant under the inversion $\hat{\phi} \rightarrow -\hat{\phi}$, and the eigenstates can therefore be chosen to have definite parity.
+The ground state $|g\rangle$ is even (symmetric), while the first excited state $|e\rangle$ is odd (antisymmetric) under this transformation see Fig\ref{fig:fig1}(c).
+Since the phase operator $\hat{\phi}$ is odd under inversion, the diagonal matrix elements $\langle g|\hat{\phi}|g\rangle$ and $\langle e|\hat{\phi}|e\rangle$ vanish by symmetry, suppressing the longitudinal coupling, whereas the off-diagonal matrix element $\langle g|\hat{\phi}|e\rangle$ is nonzero.
+As a result, the transverse coupling matrix element becomes large, allowing single-photon transitions between the $|g\rangle$ and $|e\rangle$ states at the half-flux point.